chenhi/aiml-exercises/game_learner/ttt/README.md

 Performance metrics for prohibition (left two) vs. penalty (right two).
 </p>

-In particular, for Test 1, we see that we tend to see much more separation between the green curve and the blue/orange curves using prohibition, an indication that the bot is learning to distinguish a particular group of losing moves vs. tying moves.
+In particular, for Test 1, we tend to see much more separation between the green curve and the blue/orange curves using prohibition, an indication that the bot is learning to distinguish a particular group of losing moves vs. tying moves.

 I implemented penalty first since it was more straightforward, but later switched to prohibition.
 Many experiments in the remainder of the document use penalty; one unintended benefit of this is that the number of illegal moves attempted by the bot can be used as a metric for how well the bot has learned the basic rules of the game.